Blog

 I was always looking for an opportunity to volunteer when I was a student Journalist, but I think I did not search too hard, so I never got that chance.

 Later, in life, I remember going online to search for organizations that I could volunteer for.
-I found out from my search that there were so many such voluntary offers available outside my country and that involved incurring some cost including application, flight and accommodation among others if I wanted to proceed.
+I found out from my search that there were so many such voluntary offers available outside my country and that involved incurring some costs including application, flight, and accommodation among others if I wanted to proceed.
 But not having the money to sponsor myself, I did not pursue it.

-Good news is, now I am a volunteer.
-You’re surprised?
-Well I am the founder of the Joy In Giving Foundation, but I am also the number one volunteer because at our foundation, every team member is a volunteer.
-Again, I think through this foundation, I have the chance to do what I had always wanted to do when I was a student-volunteer.
+The good news is, now I am a volunteer.
+Are you surprised?
+Well, I am the founder of the Joy In Giving Foundation, but I am also the number one volunteer because, at our foundation, every team member is a volunteer.
+Again, I think through this foundation, I have the chance to do what I had always wanted to do when I was a student volunteer.

-The blessings, satisfaction and joy we derive from serving the less privilege is enough reward.
+The blessings, satisfaction, and joy we derive from serving the less privileged are enough rewards.
 Maybe I can explain it better by quoting what Harriet, one of our volunteers, said after visiting the Volta Home Orphanage for the first time-“The experience was amazing…..It is time we all come together to support these kids who are our future leaders

-This may probably be the reason why a lot more people have expressed interest to volunteer for our next project.
+This may probably be the reason why a lot more people have expressed interest in volunteering for our next project.
 Welcome aboard!
 You will enjoy it.

 So, who is a volunteer?
 According to the Cambridge English Dictionary, “A volunteer is a person who does something, especially for other people or for an organization, willingly and without being forced to do it or paid to do it.”